CNES/lenapy/README.md

 ## Installation
-clone the git repository in a dedicated environment, and simply type "pip install ." in the lenapy directory
+clone the git repository in a dedicated environment, and simply type ``pip install .`` in the lenapy directory

 ## Usage
 Just import the lenapy module at the beggining of the code :